Duke Nukem Forever: Downloadable content

-Duke Nukem Forever: Hail to the Icons Parody Pack contains three new game modes, and four new multiplayer maps, each with new weapons.
-It is available on the PlayStation Network, Xbox Live, and Steam.
-It was released on October 11, 2011.

-The Doctor Who Cloned Me

 A new single-player campaign, The Doctor Who Cloned Me, was released on December 13, 2011.
-It sees the return of Duke's nemesis from the original Duke Nukem game, Dr. Proton, and adds new weapons, enemies, bosses and multiplayer maps.
+It sees the return of Duke's nemesis from the original Duke Nukem game, Dr. Proton, and adds weapons, enemies, bosses and multiplayer maps.
 It holds a score of 52/100 on Metacritic for PC and 58/100 for Xbox 360.
-GameSpy rated it a 1.5/5, OXM rated it 4/10 and Eurogamer rated it 5/10, writing: "Duke's trying his best, but there's still too much of the past hanging around and holding him back."
+GameSpy rated it 1.5/5, OXM rated it 4/10 and Eurogamer rated it 5/10.
+Eurogamer wrote: "Duke's trying his best, but there's still too much of the past hanging around and holding him back."

 Reception

 Critical reception

 On the review aggregation site Metacritic, Duke Nukem Forever has a range score between 49–54/100, indicating "mixed or average reviews" on the PC and PlayStation 3 versions and "generally unfavorable reviews" on the Xbox 360 version.
 Criticism focused on the long loading times, clunky controls, offensive humor and dated design.
 The critics Elton Jones of Complex,' James Stephanie Sterling of Destructoid and Ben "Yahtzee" Croshaw, creator of Zero Punctuation, named it among the worst games of the year.

 Many critics disliked the level design and shooting.
 Kevin VanOrd of GameSpot felt that the "joy" of the Duke Nukem 3D combat had been "flattened", with "little sense of impact", and found the design tedious.
 He called Duke Nukem Forever a "bad, boring, bargain bin kind of game".
-Eurogamer wrote that the locations lacked the "exploration and excitement that made Duke 3D such a memorable experience", and that the levels were too linear, with "huge chunks of the game are spent simply walking from one fight to another through uninspired corridors".
+Eurogamer wrote that the locations lacked the "exploration and excitement that made Duke 3D such a memorable experience", and that the levels were too linear, with "huge chunks of the game ... spent simply walking from one fight to another through uninspired corridors".
 IGN felt the shooting was "simple fun", but criticized the platforming sequences, which "make up an unnecessarily large percentage of the story mode".
 GamesRadar concluded that the "world-record development time has produced an ugly, buggy shooter that veers back and forth between enjoyably average and outright boring, with occasional surges of greatness along the way".
 GamePro felt that "unexpected moments ... are really the game's biggest strengths.
 But they're few and far between."

 Many reviewers questioned the design choices in comparison to Duke Nukem 3D, with Kotaku writing: "Old-school shooters, and this is definitely trying to be one of those with its basic AI and lack of cover mechanics, always had two great things going for them: speed and a ridiculous arsenal of weapons...
 Forever eschews this in favour of a plodding pace and two guns."
 The Escapist agreed: "Having been almost cryo-frozen for more than a decade, then awoken and peppered with modern touches, Duke Nukem Forever feels so out of place."